mooeypoo/wikilookup-wordpress/README.md

 #### Source languages
 If your defined source is in a wiki farm that has dynamic language (similar to Wikipedia where `en.wikipedia.org` is English and `es.wikipedia.org` is Spanish, etc) you will need to represent that in your `baseURL` by the `{{lang}}` attribute.
 The system will then allow you to use `lang="xx"` in the shortcode to switch the language without defining a new source name.

-## Credits
-* This plugin was written by [Moriel Schottlender](http://moriel.smarterthanthat.com), under a GPL-v3 license.
-* Design guidance by Nirzar Pangarkar
-* For a standalone plugin, see [jQuery.Wikilookup](https://github.com/mooeypoo/jquery.wikilookup)

 Please feel free to submit issues and pull requests.

 ## Contributing